Logspace Reducibility From Secret Leakage Planted Clique: Our Results and Techniques

 The class of logarithmic space bounded computation is widely agreed to be the benchmark of ‘space efficient’ computation.
 A deterministic or randomized logspace algorithm\footnote{Our algorithms are defined using any fixed reasonable Random-Access Turing Machine model.} (see \cite{arora2009computational} or Definition~\ref{defn:bdd-space-alg}) has read-only multiple access to an $\poly(n)$-bit input, along with read-and-write multiple access to a working tape consisting of $O(\log n)$ bits.
 Its output must be written on a write-only tape and the algorithm must terminate within $\poly(n)$ time\footnote{The section on $BP_HSPACE$ in \cite{saks1996randomization} and the section on Finite Automata and Counting in \cite{wigderson2019mathematics} discuss why a reasonable model for randomized space bounded computation should also have an associated time bound.}.
 Further, if the algorithm is randomized, it is allowed access to a \textbf{read-once} bit string of independent uniform random bits of size $\poly(n)$.

 One aspect of randomized logspace algorithms worth keeping in mind (because it is the central nuisance we deal with in this work) is that the algorithm can access its random bits only in a read-once fashion.
 That is, if the algorithm wants to look at a random bit it has already used, it must have stored that bit for the future using its $O(\log n)$ bits of working space.
-See \cite{nisan1993read} for why this is the appropriate definition of randomized logspace algorithms.

-That being said, it will be convenient to talk about ``multiple access randomized logspace algorithms'' (Definition~\ref{defn:multacc-bdd-space-alg}).
+It will also be convenient to talk about ``multiple access randomized logspace algorithms'' (Definition~\ref{defn:multacc-bdd-space-alg}).
 These are randomized logspace algorithms given the extra ability to access not only their input and work tapes, but also polynomially many auxiliary random bits as many times as desired without having to explicitly store them in memory.

 Of course, while this is a useful definition, this class of algorithms \textit{does not} correspond to efficient space bounded computation \cite{nisan1993read}, since it lets us store polynomially many random bits `for free'.
+Another way to see which formulation should correspond to efficient space bounded randomized computation is to see which definition allows results analogous to those known for efficient time bounded randomized computation.
+For example, allowing only read-once access to randomness lets us easily and unconditionally obtain results like RL $\subseteq$ NL, analogous to RP $\subseteq$ NP.
+See \cite{nisan1993read} for further discussion about this issue.

 The reductions in \cite{berthet2013complexity,ma2015computational,alon2007testing} as well as the transference of computational hardness from the planted clique problem are still valid if we replace `polynomial time algorithms' with `multiple access randomized logspace algorithms' in the discussion above.
 This follows by examining the reductions implemented by these works and verifying that all the steps can be performed space efficiently when given multiple access randomness\footnote{The only additional primitive we need is the ability to approximately implement a uniformly random permutation using a multiple access randomized logspace algorithm.
 This is not hard, and we provide an algorithm in Lemma~\ref{lem:permutation}.}.
 For completeness, we provide the straightforward formal proofs of these facts in Section~\ref{sec:reductions-to-other-probs}.